Webinar | January.14.2021 | 8am - 9am (Eastern Standard Time)Webinar - Recording Available

 Heather frequently writes on current privacy and information security issues before trade and legal organizations and has been quoted in hundreds of major news outlets, including MSNBC.com, ABCNews.com, The New York Times, The Los Angeles Times, Bloomberg BusinessWeek, The San Francisco Chronicle, Washington Times, Houston Chronicle.

-Due to her background as a litigation and enforcement lawyer, Keily has a different perspective on cybersecurity and data privacy issues.
-She has led the response to investigations by the UK’s Information Commissioner’s Office, the Irish Data Protection Commission, the Competition and Markets Authority, the FCA, the SFO, the U.S. Department of Justice, the FBI, the SEC and Parliamentary Select Committees.
+Keily's litigation and enforcement background provides her a different perspective on cybersecurity and data privacy issues.
+She has led the response to investigations by the United Kingdom’s Information Commissioner’s Office (UK ICO), the Irish Data Protection Commission, the Competition and Markets Authority, the Financial Conduct Authority (FCA), the Serious Fraud Office (SFO), Parliamentary Select Committees and United States (U.S.) regulators, including the Department of Justice (DOJ), the Federal Bureau of Investigation (FBI) and the Securities and Exchange Commission (SEC).
 Keily has also acted as external legal counsel for privacy and financial service regulators.

 On cybersecurity issues, Keily directs cybersecurity incidents and investigations across multiple jurisdictions and incident types from simple business email compromises, to enterprise-wide network intrusions and cyberattacks with national security implications.
 Keily has worked with national and international law enforcement and is called upon to act as external legal counsel to security and forensics firms when engaging with regulators.